UMN Region U.S. Depository publications weeding and disposal guide

 Depositories may withdraw microfiche after the mandatory 5-year retention without providing lists to the Regional.

 While we do have paper copies, we are missing several volumes in microfiche of the Federal Register, Code of Federal Regulations, Congressional Record (daily & index), and Lists of Sections Affected.
-Please check our needs list if you are discarding these titles in fiche.
+Please check our Basic Collection & Essential Titles Needs List if you are discarding these titles in fiche.

 Back to top